Mystic River Falls: Statistics

 Mystic River Falls has a total linear length of 2100 ft, which is traversed in approximately 5–8 minutes.
 The ride utilizes 18 different 8-seater rafts, which are propelled along by a maximum water flow of 200,000 gallons per minute.
 The attraction's most prominent feature is the elevator lift tower into the elevated river channel.
 The river channel has a lower flow rate and functions like that of an oversized waterslide; measuring 180 ft in length, it is said to be elevated up to 66 ft off the ground.
 This is accessed by the elevator lift, and finishes with the ride's signature, 45 ft final drop.

 The elevator lift on the ride is unique to Mystic River Falls, and the first of its kind to be used in the attractions industry.
 The tower has four rising platforms on either side, which allows for rafts to be raised to the top, while others are dispatching and loading onto the tower, all while slowly spinning.
 Other elevator lift towers prior have only been able to utilize up to two at a time (e.g. that of Cobra's Curse at Busch Gardens Tampa).

 Contractors

 Mystic River Falls was a joint project between Silver Dollar City, Barr Engineering, and Ride Engineers Switzerland (RES).
-Barr Engineering has major levels of expertise in the planning and design of water rides, with past projects including Popeye and Bluto's Bilge-Rat Barges at Universal's Islands of Adventure, Smoky Mountain River Rampage at Dollywood, and various water attractions at Dorney Park and Valleyfair.
+Barr Engineering has major levels of expertise in the planning and design of water rides, with past projects including Popeye & Bluto's Bilge-Rat Barges at Universal Islands of Adventure, Smoky Mountain River Rampage at Dollywood, and various water attractions at Dorney Park and Valleyfair.
 Ride Engineers Switzerland, based in Altendorf, Switzerland, is an amusement rides firm founded around 2016 by various former staff members of Swiss firm abc rides, which had been bought out by Intamin in 2016.
 As abc, the engineering staff had been well known and renowned for their raft ride systems, and brought the experience with them to RES.